symbol/symbol-docs/source/concepts/transaction.rst

 Transaction
 ###########

+A transaction generally represents a unit of work within a database system.
+In the case of blockchain, that is when an action signed by an :doc:`account <account>` changes its state.

-Transactions are actions taken on the blockchain that change its state.
-When an :doc:`account <account>` signs a transaction, and the network accepts it, this is stored permanently on a :doc:`block <block>`.
+Transactions accepted by the network are stored permanently on :doc:`blocks <block>`.

 *****************
 Transaction types